 what are wave watchers?

-Wave Watchers is our citizen climate science program.
 Wave Watchers are surfers from around the world who have joined forces as a global ocean monitoring community.
-Wave Watchers surf their favorite spots, and then use our virtual surf log to note changes in the surf conditions, contamination levels, and ocean life.
+Wave Watchers share their memories about environmental change at their favorite spots through our survey tool.
+They describe changes in the surf conditions, contamination levels, and ocean life over time.
 These data then become available for climate scientists and researchers.
-And, we get to share pics of our favorite waves from around the world in a collaborative community.

 why are wave watchers needed?

 Climate scientists can't be everywhere.
 Many of the places that offer the most informative data about climate change are too difficult for climate scientists to access for monitoring on a regular basis.
 This leads to problematic gaps in climate data.
 This citizen climate science program collects important data about how the oceans are changing in places that are hard for scientists to reach, but home to thriving surf communities.